SecOpsPete/incident-response-sentinel/impossible-travel-detection-sentinel/README.md

 **User:** `8c9531dd55d5d979611a18cec5947654ff7d25aa403fe8bf026dddbdb801aace@lognpacific.com`

 Further analysis was required to make the determination the locations where each individual account had been logging in from to determine whether the alert results were indeed concerning.
-I ran the following query (using ChatGPT) to assess logins for this specific account:
+I ran the following query (using ChatGPT) to assess logins for each suspect account:

 ```kusto
 let TimePeriodThreshold = timespan(7d);